-Last week’s announcement that the Trump administration intends to resume federal executions for the first time in 16 years flies in the face of moral values, common sense, and history.
+The Trump administration's announcement that it intends to resume federal executions for the first time in 16 years flies in the face of moral values, common sense, and history.
 For good reasons, the United States has been moving steadily away from the death penalty – most recently demonstrated in my own state of New Hampshire, the 21st to abolish the practice.

 We don’t need volumes of data to remind us why executing people – for any reason – is wrong.
 But the reasons to end capital punishment are many.
 For starters, use of the death penalty has been shown to be influenced by racism.
 In short, those who kill white people are more likely to get a death sentence than those who kill people of color.
 And of those who are convicted of murder, people of color are more likely to get death sentences than white people.
 The pattern includes those on death row for federal crimes and who are affected by the administration’s new policy.
 In the three districts (Virginia, Texas, and eastern Missouri) that account for the bulk of the federal death sentences, most of the people on death row are people of color.

 For another, there is no evidence that sentencing people to death or executing them does anything to protect public safety.
 Years of study by criminologists researching whether the death penalty deters crime has demonstrated that we need to look elsewhere to reduce the level of homicide.